 Microchipping Services with Allegan Animal Clinic

 Tags on collars are great, but pets often break or lose their collars in their attempt at freedom.
-Microchipping is a way to ensure your cat can find his way home, with permanent identification always in place.
+Microchipping is a way to ensure your pet can find his way home, with permanent identification always in place.

 Here is a closer look at how you can use a microchip to keep your pet safe.